BoxLib-Codes/LowMachMixtures/README.md

 Example input files are provided in exec/test:

 ANDY: FINISH THIS LIST
+- nonideal diffusion
 - exec/test/inputs_dlc_shadow_3d is the DLC instability example described in Section IV.C in Ref.
 [1].
+- MMI instability
 - exec/test/inputs_centrifuge_2d is the ultra-centrifuge barodiffusion example described in Section III.C.3 in Ref.
-[2] ANDY, WHERE IS THE THERMODIFFUSION?
+[1]
+- thermodiffusion

 Caveats: